Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/layout/grid.md

 ## CSS

-When using Boosted's source Sass files, you have the option of using Sass variables and mixins to create custom, semantic, and responsive page layouts.
+When using OUDS Web's source Sass files, you have the option of using Sass variables and mixins to create custom, semantic, and responsive page layouts.
 Our predefined grid classes use these same variables and mixins to provide a whole suite of ready-to-use classes for fast responsive layouts.

 ### Sass variables